Kluyveromyces marxianus: Taxonomy

 This species was first described in the genus Saccharomyces as S. marxianus by the Danish mycologist, Emil Christian Hansen from beer wort.
 He named the species for the zymologist, Louis Marx of Marseille who first isolated it from grape.
 The species was transferred to the genus Kluyveromyces by van der Walt in 1956.
 Since then, 45 species have been recognized in this genus.

+The anamorphic basionym Saccharomyces kefyr was created by Martinus Beijerinck in 1889 in an article titled Sur le kéfir ("On kefir" in English); the type material is a grain of kefir.
+The other commonly used anamorphic basionym Endomyces pseudotropicalis was coined by Castell. in 1911, its type strain having been isolated from a Sri Lankan patient.

+Phylogeny

 The closest relative of Kluyveromyces marxianus is the yeast Kluyveromyces lactis, often used in the dairy industry.
-Both Kluyveromyces and Saccharomyces are considered a part of the "Sacchromyces complex", subclade of the Saccharomycetes.
+Both Kluyveromyces and Saccharomyces are considered a part of the "Saccharomyces complex", subclade of the Saccharomycetes.
 Using 18S rRNA gene sequencing, it was suggested that K. marxianus, K. aestuarii, K. dobzhanskii, K. lactic, K. wickerhamii, K. blattae, K. thermotolerans, and K. waltii collectively constituted a distinct clade of separate ancestry from the central clade in the genus Kluyveromyces.
 Within this complex, two categories are defined based on the presence in certain taxa of a whole-genome duplication event: the two clades are referred to as pre-Whole Genome Duplication (WGD) and post-WGD.
 Kluyveromyces species are affiliated with the first of this clades while species of Saccharomyces belong to the latter.
 Separation of these clades based on the presence of the WGD event explains why, even though the two species are closely related, fundamental differences exist between them.